Chicxulub crater

 Free Mexico Travel Guide and Travel Information

-The grandiose impact event that is widely believed to have caused the mass extinction of the dinosaurs and created the Chicxulub crater in the Yucatan Peninsula (Mexico) was most likely a large asteroid.
+The grandiose impact believed to have caused the dinosaur mass extinction and created the Chicxulub Crater was most likely a large asteroid.
+This epic event took place on the Yucatan Peninsula about 66 million years ago.

 • What is the asteroid that killed the dinosaurs?